neoKushan/WinformsExam/README.md

 The candidate should pay particular attention to the brief above, i.e. they shouldn't start from 0 and they shouldn't print any numbers divisible by 3 or 5.

+## Technical requirements

+This project was created with Visual Studio 2013, but it should run on most versions of Visual Studio.
+It has no dependencies other than the .net Framework.

 ## Anything else?

 There are a few extra bits the candidate can fix/tweak to improve the solution as a whole, from a winforms perspective: